ChilliCream/graphql-platform/website/src/docs/hotchocolate/integrations/entity-framework.md

 dotnet add package HotChocolate.Data.EntityFramework
 ```

+Once installed we can start applying the `UseDbContext` middleware to our resolvers.

 <ExampleTabs>
 <ExampleTabs.Annotation>

-In the annotation-based approach, we can annotate our resolver using the `UseDbContextAttribute`, specifying the type of our `DbContext` as an argument.
+In the Annotation-based approach, we can annotate our resolver using the `UseDbContextAttribute`, specifying the type of our `DbContext` as an argument.

 ```csharp
 public class Query